Home

 When your cat scratches, several things are happening, including the sharpening of claws and the depositing of scent markings.
 There is also some stretching and a bit of an exercise workout.

-This behavior is so ingrained that declawed cats will still scratch.
-This behavior makes your cat feel more secure and is a bit of a stress reliever.
+This behavior makes your cat feel more secure and is a bit of a stress reliever as well.
+This behavior is so ingrained that even declawed cats will still scratch.

 You should always give your cat an alternative location where she can carry out instinctive scratching behavior and feel secure.
 A cat tree, scratching post, or scratching board works well for this.
 If you rub some catnip on it (or catnip oil) it's even better.